josephmasongsong/blog-gocobuy/_posts/2020-08-03-bay-area-housing-market-update-may-2019.md

 Every month, we break down market trends and data in our Bay Area Housing Market Update.
 We strive to produce objective updates that provide co-buyers unadulterated insight into the latest housing market developments.
 Much of what is published in the press and by industry players is heavily biased.
 That isn’t particularly helpful if you’re deciding whether or not to pull the trigger on buying a home together.
 We aren’t trying to sell anyone on co-buying a home.
 We’re here to help people who want to co-buy and co-own to do it intelligently.
 This starts with having the right information.

 In recent months, our views have frequently clashed with those pushed in the headlines.
 Ironically, most of these views have found strong empirical support.
 We do not have a crystal ball, and we are skeptical of anyone who claims to own one.
-We base our views and analysis on decades of real estate and finance experience, data, collaboration with our network of [CoBuy-certified™ Pros](https://www.gocobuy.com/certified-pro), and our involvement in the market_._
+We base our views and analysis on decades of real estate and finance experience, data, collaboration with our network of [CoBuy-certified™ Pros](https://www.gocobuy.com/certified-pro), and our involvement in the market.

 We hope you find this month’s update informative.
 If you are considering buying a home with friends, family, or your partner around the Bay, we invite you to get in touch.

 ## At a glance

 Prices and activity are up month-on-month in the San Francisco-Oakland-Hayward Metropolitan Area, while the number of days a home is on the market decreased by one day.
 This is in line with our expectations and is a function of increased demand, seasonality, and favorable borrowing costs.

 ### San Francisco-Oakland-Hayward Metro Area